xtermi2/elasticsearch-searchguard/README.md

 You also have to set the searchguard related TLS [configuration](https://docs.search-guard.com/latest/configuring-tls).
 All followin paths in this paragraph are relative to `/usr/share/elasticsearch/config/`:

+-   **xpack.security.enabled: "false"**: since elasticsearch 7.11 this is required, because elasticsearch stopped providing the OSS image and the non-OSS image, which is now used as base image, contains the x-pack-security plugin, which clashes with search-guard.
+If you get a `IllegalArgumentException: Cannot have additional setting [http.type] in plugin [search-guard-7], already added in plugin [x-pack-security]` you have forgotten to disable the x-pack-security plugin.
 -   **searchguard.ssl.transport.pemcert_filepath** (example=certificates/node.pem): path to node certificate
 -   **searchguard.ssl.transport.pemkey_filepath** (example=certificates/node.key): path to node private key
 -   **searchguard.ssl.transport.pemkey_password** (example=default-secret): password for node private key